arXiv/arxiv-base/arxiv/release/README.md

 2. Have one source of the version.
 The git tag is saved to a version.py file and that is used in setup.py and arxiv/SOMEPKG/version.py.
-3. Avoid hardcoded versions in web pages.
-We have had problems where the version gets hardcoded in a config file and never updated, especially for point, patch and build releases.
+3. Avoid hard coded versions in web pages.
+We have had problems where the version gets hard coded in a config file and never updated, especially for point, patch and build releases.
 4. Keep the version out of source code.
 Version information belongs in the source control system.
 This is natural when there is always a